 The terms “psychopath” and “sociopath” are sometimes used interchangeably.
 Sociopathy is also a personality disorder typified by a failure to adapt to ethical and social norms.
 However, according to Robert Hare, there is some difference between them.
 While the term “sociopath” refers mainly to behaviour, “psychopath” refers to inner experience.

-- Psychopaths have the following traits: grandiose sense of self-worth, superficial charm, pathological lying, manipulativeness, shallow affect, lack of empathy, lack of guilt, and a parasitic lifestyle.
+Psychopaths have the following symptoms: grandiose sense of self-importance, superficial charm, pathological lying, manipulativeness, low intelligence, shallow affect, lack of empathy, lack of guilt, and a parasitic lifestyle.
 Psychopaths have low levels of anxiousness and a bold interpersonal style.
 They speak softly and do not deviate in voice emphasis between neutral and emotional words.

-- They're as accurate as an online test that relies on honesty can be.
-This is not intended to be a professional assessment, and the design of the test and statistics reflect that.
-While the questions come from experience and academic research, this is not a replacement for the Psychopathy Checklist—Revised (PCL-R), which should only be given by a licensed practitioner.
+They're as accurate as a free online test that relies on honesty can be.
+This is not a professional assessment, and the design of the quiz and statistics reflect that.
+While the questions come from academic research, this should not replace the Psychopathy Checklist—Revised (PCL-R).

 This test is based on a Buddhist nun called Sayalay Anuttara.
 If you would like to read more about psychopaths, a popular book is The Psychopath Test by Jon Ronson.